quantum-exeter/SpiDy.jl/docs/src/units.md

 - ``\bar{\alpha}``: amplitude of the Lorentzian spectral density.
 - ``\bar{T}``: the environment temperature.

-These quantities are related to the unitful units in the previous section by the following conversions:
+These unit-free quantities are related to the unitful quantities in the previous section by the following conversions:
 ```math
 \begin{align}
 \mathbf{B}_\mathrm{ext} &= B_0 \, \bar{B}_\mathrm{ext}, \\